tejasd-24/3D_LiDAR_Scanner_VL53L0X/README.md

 - Start the scan
 - Download the scan data directly to your computer as a `.txt` file

-There’s no need to use serial monitors or connect cables to retrieve the data.
+There’s no need to use serial monitors or connect cables to retrieve the data once the IP address is noted down after one time use of the serial monitor.

 ## Components Used